MicrosoftDocs/minecraft-creator/creator/Documents/EditorTutorial.md

 > [!div class="checklist"]
 >
-> - How to create an Editor project
 > - How to use each tool in Editor, along with its variations and keyboard shortcuts
-> - How to export a world and open it in Minecraft

 --------